hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 This allows clients to verify that the empty body was intended.

+**Time Range With All Fill Values**

+If a request is made with a time range in which the response will contain all fill values, the server must respond with all fill values and not an empty body.

 **Examples**

 Two examples of data requests and responses are given – one with the header and